 Check Cabin Air Filter:

 The cabin air filter is responsible for cleaning the conditioned and heated air that enters the cabin.
-Pollen, dust, and other airborne pollutants are effectively removed.
-Regardless of the condition outside, these filters perform a crucial part in keeping the air the inside clean.

 It’s a good idea to examine the cabin air filter before going for a long trip in your old car.
 You can replace the dirty filter, to enjoy breathing clean air and improved airflow in the interior.